TangLinjia/tanglinjia.github.io/index.md

 # About Me

-  Hi, this is **Linjia Tang (Alex)**.
+  Hi, this is **Linjia (Alex) Tang**.
 I am an undergraduate student in Computer Science at the University of Waterloo.

 > **<font color="#990000">I am seeking a Master/PhD position for Fall 2026 admission.</font>**